tihmstar/libgeneral/README.md

 Similar to regular variables, pointers should be initialized with `NULL` at the beginning of a function/scope.
 Immediately after, the `cleanup` construct should be used to free/cleanup the memory.
-Pointers should be declared in the order in which the allocation/resource aquisition is planned and should be release in the **reverse** order.
+Pointers should be declared in the order in which the allocation/resource aquisition is planned and should be released in the **reverse** order.
-All pointers which are allocated/aquired within the current scope, should be delared **above** the `cleanup` construct, while all pointers and variables which do not required cleanup (eg. constant pointers or scalar variables) should be declared **below** the `cleanup` construct.
+All pointers which are allocated/aquired within the current scope, should be delared **above** the `cleanup` construct, while all pointers and variables which do not require cleanup (eg. constant pointers or scalar variables) should be declared **below** the `cleanup` construct.
+An exception to this are variables which itself do not required cleanup, but are required to properly cleanup other variables (eg. for `void kfree(void *ptr, size_t size)`).
-For cleanup the `safeFree` macro (or its corresponding variations) should be used.
+For cleanup the `safeFree` macro (or its corresponding variations) should be used whenever possible.

 Example:
 ```C++